CalMatters/data-care-court/README.md

 </table>

 ### Waiting for responses
-Five counties do not appear in the data files because they did not provide data by publication.
+Four counties do not appear in the data files because they did not provide data by publication.
 CalMatters did not request data from behavioral health for some counties with small populations.
 All dates are 2025.

 <table>
   <thead>